The Seward Street Slides

 It's fast.
 What a rush!

-Visiting the Seward Slides
+Finding the Slides

 It's not that easy to find, stashed away in a maze of winding streets, but it's worth the effort!

-Seward Street Slides
+Map of Seward Street Slides location in SF

-From Downtown SF: You can get to within a couple of blocks of the park from downtown.
-Take the J-Church Muni Metro from Market Street downtown, get off at 24th Street and Church Street, and catch the 48-Quintara bus.
-The bus takes you to 21st and Douglass Streets, which is a short walk to the slides (on Seward Street, off Douglass Street, right near 20th Street.
+Take the J-Church Muni Metro (streetcar) from Market Street downtown, get off at 24th Street and Church Street, and catch the 48-Quintara bus.
+The bus takes you to 21st and Douglass Streets, which is a short walk to the slides (on Seward Street, off Douglass Street, right near 20th Street).
 See map above.

 There is free, on-street parking in the area.
 Depending on the time of day, it can be tricky.
 Just make sure to look for those Street Cleaning signs: big ticket!
 And turn your wheels on the hills.